muratk5n/thirdwave/en/README.md

 ---

+"Children going to schools" isn't preferred bcz it is better for their education.
+Parents need it because it is a day care center, somewhere they can drop their children off and go to work, whereever.

+If they want better education, they should ask for prerecorded lecture videos of the experts to teach their children (at school, even at home) rather than a parrot/doofus wildly gestulating (teacher)

+---

-BTW the theory is not just lab-leak, *engineered* virus leaking from the lab.
+BTW the theory is not just lab-leak, it is *engineered* virus leaking from the lab.

 ---